Nearoo/pygame-text-input/README.md

 Argument | Description
 ---|---
 initial | The initial value (text) validator | A function taking a `string` and returning a `bool`.
-Every time the input value is modified, this function is called; if the function returns `True`, the input is accepted, otherwise it is ignored.
+Every time an input modifies the value, this function is called with the modified value as an argument; if the function returns `True`, the input is accepted, otherwise the input is ignored.

 So say you want to only allow input to up to 5 letters, you could do that with